Columbia High School (Florida)

 Columbia High School (CHS) is a four-year public high school located in Lake City, Florida.
 The school's mascot is the Fighting Tigers and the colors are purple and gold.

+Sports Illustrated magazine profiled the school and town in a September 2021 article, "Football and Community Come Together in Lake City".

 History

-The school was founded in 1888.
-The 1921 building, which was replaced in 1957 by a new building on Duval street, is on the National Register of Historic Places.
-In 1935 the school was accused of cheating in football by playing a 21 year old student who lived outside the county.
+The school was founded in 1888 as Columbia County High School.
+The 1921 building is on the National Register of Historic Places.
+In 1935 the school was accused of cheating in football by playing a 21-year-old student who lived outside the county.
 A judge ordered them to be suspended from the Athletic Association and cancelled the rest of their games.

+Enrollment increased following World War II and in 1957 a new building opened on Pennsylvania Avenue named, Columbia High School.
+Between 1950 and 1970, the population in the city and county had increased by 50%, outgrowing the relatively new school.
+Portable classrooms are added and a new campus was constructed south of the city, opening in 1975.

+Over the last fifty years, the campus has experienced extensive changes and remodeling.
+The original building remains, but other structures have been added and replaced: the auditorium, gymnasium, cafeteria and eight portable classrooms.
+Athletic facilities include a football stadium, a fieldhouse, soccer and baseball fields and tennis courts.